-4.2.2 SELF CONTAINED BREATHING APPARATUS (SCBA)
+a) SELF CONTAINED BREATHING APPARATUS (SCBA)

 With this type of apparatus, the wearer carries the breathing atmosphere.
 Either compressed air or oxygen provides the atmosphere.
 A full facepiece is most commonly used, although half-masks, mouthpieces, and hoods are available on some units.
 Classes of SCBA units include: